 The indicators can be used for different data collection approaches and timeframes, including profiling, needs assessments, programmatic assessments, displacement tracking, as well as to inform local or national level monitoring frameworks.

-They can be used to inform policy and strategy processes, as well as programming and advocacy efforts.
-The indicators have been aligned with the 2030 Agenda for Sustainable Development, allowing for monitoring of its commitment to leave no one behind, including IDPs.
-They are meant for collecting data directly from IDPs and others affected by displacement, which should be complemented with macro-level information on the overall context.
+They have been aligned with the 2030 Agenda for Sustainable Development, allowing for monitoring of its commitment to leave no one behind, including IDPs.
+The indicators are meant for collecting data directly from IDPs and others affected by displacement, which should be complemented with macro-level information on the overall context.

-In 2019 JIPS launched a learning community on measuring durable solutions to displacement.
-Shaped by and for experienced practitioners of durable solutions analysis, it aims to discuss available tools and tested approaches, as well as to provide a forum to share experiences and lessons learned across contexts and approaches for improved practice on the topic.
+Launched in 2019 by JIPS, the learning community is shaped by and for experienced practitioners.
+It aims to provide a forum to share tools and discuss experiences and lessons learned on durable solutions analysis across displacement contexts for improved practice on the topic.

-This learning community constitutes part III of the durable solutions project.
-Made possible through generous funding by the US Bureau of Population, Refugees, and Migration (BPRM), it builds off the experiences from putting the Durable Solutions Indicator Library and Analysis Guide as well as other tools into practice.
+Made possible through generous funding by the US Bureau of Population, Refugees, and Migration (BPRM), the learning community constitutes part III of the interagency durable solutions project and builds off the experiences from putting the Interagency Durable Solutions Indicator Library and Analysis Guide as well as other tools into practice.

 Progress Towards Durable Solutions in Abu Shouk and El Salam IDP Camps, Darfur (Sudan)

 This story map provides a quick overview of key findings from the durable solutions profiling in North Darfur, Sudan, including insights on IDPs’ intentions and displacement-affected populations’ access to services and poverty.